- About PS&F

 4. Supervisory Accountability

 Supervisors have many managerial responsibilities, but employers who are effective at controlling their workers’ compensation costs push the responsibility for managing their workers’ compensation program down to the lowest level of supervision.
-These front line supervisors are in the best position to ensure a safe work place and have the closest relationship with the employees.
+These front-line supervisors are in the best position to ensure a safe workplace and have the closest relationship with the employees.

 5. Accident Investigation

-When an accident does occur, it is important to investigate and document the incident thoroughly to ensure the legitimacy of the claim, determine the casual factors and to learn how the injury may have been avoided.
-Sharing information within the organization on how the injury occurred and how it could have been prevented is critical to avoiding similar injuries in the future thus reducing costs.
+When an accident does occur, it is important to investigate and document the incident thoroughly to ensure the legitimacy of the claim, determine the causal factors and to learn how the injury may have been avoided.
+Sharing information within the organization on how the injury occurred and how it could have been prevented is critical to avoid similar injuries in the future thus reducing costs.
 Again, the front line supervisor should be directly involved and report accident investigation finding(s) back to management and the safety committee.

 6. Medical Provider Relationships